Roberto Mancini: Saudi Arabia national team

 Mancini was appointed as head coach of the Saudi Arabia national team on 27 August 2023 on a contract running to 2027, and managed the Green Falcons through the 2023 AFC Asian Cup knockout stage, where they lost to South Korea 4–2 on penalties in the round of 16.

-Mancini was highly criticized for his behavior during the Saudi Arabia match against South Korea in the 2023 AFC Asian Cup Round of 16.
-As the match went to a penalty shootout, Mancini was seen walking down the tunnel after Abdulrahman Ghareeb missed the second penalty for Saudi Arabia.
+During the Saudi Arabia match against South Korea in the 2023 AFC Asian Cup Round of 16 as the match went to a penalty shootout, Mancini was seen walking down the tunnel after Abdulrahman Ghareeb missed the second penalty for Saudi Arabia.
 Mancini turned and headed to the changing room without watching Hwang Hee-Chan convert the decisive kick that saw Saudi Arabia lose 2–4 on penalties.
-He would later apologize in the post-match conference :"I apologise [for leaving early], I thought it was finished.
-I didn't want to disrespect anyone,".
-"I want to say thank you to all my players for what they did.
+He would later apologize in the post-match conference: "I apologise [for leaving early], I thought it was finished.
+I didn't want to disrespect anyone," and "I want to say thank you to all my players for what they did.
 They are improving a lot."

 On 24 October 2024, Mancini reached a joint agreement with the Saudi Arabian Football Federation to end his contract as national team manager, following disappointing results during the 2026 FIFA World Cup qualification after draws against low-ranked sides Bahrain and Indonesia.

 Al-Sadd

 On 13 November 2025, Mancini signed a two-year contract with Qatar Stars League side Al-Sadd.
+On 24 January 2026, Mancini's Al-Sadd won the UAE-Qatar Super Shield after defeating Shabab Al Ahli 3–2.
+Al-Sadd knocked out Al-Hilal 3–3 (2–4 p) in the AFC Champions League Elite round of 16 on after an impressive display from them.
+He lost against Vissel Kobe 3–3 (4–5 p) at the Quarterfinals.
+He won the league on 27 April 2026, after defeating Al-Shamal on the final matchday, completing a remarkable turnaround for Al-Sadd, who had been struggling in sixth place before he took charge.
+Mancini reached the Amir of Qatar Cup final.
+However, he lost the final 4–1 to Al-Gharafa.
+Mancini left the club by mutual agreement on 13 June 2026.

+Return to Italy national team

+On 28 July 2026, FIGC president Giovanni Malagò announced that Mancini would return as head coach of the Italy national team.